offbeatwp/documentation/getting-started__configuration.md

 ## Adding services

 Open the file `config/services.php`.
-You can easy add a service by adding it to the array:
+You can easily add a service by adding it to the array:
 ```
     OffbeatWP\Services\ServiceScripts::class,
 ```